 Meanwhile, I’m getting less-adept at taking pictures, while jotting down notes, remembering every course and wine I try, while dining out and drinking wine with friends, which is why I understand bloggers who bring along a photographer to restaurants to take pictures for them.
 Unfortunately you’re still stuck with me and my picture of the outstanding hummus (above), that doesn’t do it justice.
 I wanted to return just to reshoot that photo (and of course, dive into another bowl of it), but haven’t – yet.

 The other entrée that day was Caponata served on a crouton with a soft-cooked egg resting on top.
-Like the Sicilians do, Chef Nahmias cooks his eggplant in plenty of olive oil, with the soft cooked egg creating a runny sauce was broken with a spoon.
+Like the Sicilians do, Chef Nahmias cooks his eggplant in plenty of olive oil, with the soft cooked egg creating a runny sauce when broken with a spoon.

 Because I’m an enthusiastic eater, he prepared for me a dish of smoked eel with tiny roasted eggplants and purslane (above), that paired the slithery creature from the sea with the cushiony plants.